 Scams

-Taxpayers should be aware of third-party online bill payment companies that may offer other ways for taxpayers to make online bill payments.
-Some of these companies may charge excessive fees and may not ensure timely payments.
+Taxpayers should be aware of third-party online bill payment companies that offer other ways for taxpayers to make payments.
+Companies may charge excessive fees and may not ensure timely payments.
+Some websites are designed to suggest they are affiliated with FTB when they are not.

 All of FTB’s payment options are described on our payment options page.
 Your FTB account balance is subject to accruing interest and applicable penalties until paid in full.